Relativistic Tidal Dissipation and the Gravitational-wave Signal of a White Dwarf Orbiting an Intermediate-Mass Black Hole: Characteristic Scales

 The ratio of the two timescales for high eccentricity is therefore

-TD becomes important when this ratio is not much smaller than unity.
-In our problem, since both $q$ and $\dot{\mathcal{J}}$ are extremely small, significant TD appears at $r_{p}/r_{g} \lesssim 10$, corresponding to $k \lesssim 3$.
+Here, using orbital energy rather than angular momentum leads to the same conclusion.
+In our problem, since both $q$ and $\dot{\mathcal{J}}$ are extremely small, significant TD appears at $r_{p}/r_{g} \lesssim 20$, corresponding to $k \lesssim 6$.
 This estimation indicates that a WD in the most relativistic regime of an IMBH is also experiencing strong TD.

-We find a similar conclusion if we use orbital energy, instead of angular momentum, to do the evaluation.
+As $r_{p}$ gradually approaches $r_{t}$, the tidal interaction near pericenter becomes stronger, and the characteristic tidal forcing frequency increases, corresponding to a more rapid temporal variation of the tidal field.
+In this regime, the rapid variation of the tidal force does not allow the fluid to maintain instantaneous equilibrium.
+The tidal response can no longer be treated as a quasi-static perturbation.
+To understand how the rapidly varying tidal interaction near pericenter excites dissipation inside the WD, we further analyze the characteristic tidal forcing frequency that dominates this process.
+The characteristic forcing frequency at pericenter can be estimated as

+where $\omega_{\star}$\,$= $\,$\sqrt{G M_{\star}/R_{\star}^{\,3}}$ is the stellar dynamical frequency and $\omega_{\mathrm{orb}}$\,$=$\,$ \omega_{\star} \left[ (1 - e)/k \right]^{3/2} $ is the mean orbital frequency.
+According to Eq.~\eqref{eq: omega_p}, for encounters with $k\sim 3 - 6$, the characteristic tidal forcing frequency is typically about $\sim 0.1-0.5$ of the eigenfrequency of the WD.
+In this frequency range, dynamical effects associated with the driving frequency, such as resonant excitation and phase evolution, become important.
+Within this framework, the time-dependent tidal force can effectively couple to the low-order discrete eigenmode spectrum of the WDs~\cite{Lai_1997,Fuller2012,Vick2017,MacLeod2014,Lau2025}.

+However, the tidal response in this frequency range is not limited to the excitation of discrete eigenmodes.
+Gravity-wave dissipation can remain efficient, even when the tidal forcing frequency is only slightly below the stellar dynamical frequency.
+This arises from the unique internal structure of WDs, which exhibit strong stratification and sharp composition gradients at the C/He and He/H transition layers~\cite{Koester1990,Althaus2010}.
+These composition gradients produce strong spatial variations in the Brunt--V\"{a}is\"{a}l\"{a} frequency, which sets the maximum frequency for internal gravity wave propagation.
+As a result, the coupling between high-frequency gravity-wave structures and the tidal forcing is enhanced, allowing efficient excitation of outgoing gravity waves even in the relatively high-frequency regime.
+As these gravity waves propagate toward the low-density outer envelope, conservation of wave energy flux causes their amplitudes to grow substantially, eventually leading to nonlinear wave breaking near the stellar surface.

+Although low-order global oscillations may also contribute when the tidal forcing frequency becomes a non-negligible fraction of the WD dynamical frequency, the outgoing-wave dynamical tide provides a practical framework for modeling the secular tidal energy and angular-momentum transfer in highly eccentric WD--IMBH systems.
+In this work, we adopt the outgoing-wave dynamical tide formalism developed by~\citet{Fuller2012}, in which the tidal response is modeled through propagating gravity waves rather than discrete standing-wave $g$-mode resonances.